gao-lab/Cell_BLAST/README.md

 For conda, here's a one-liner to set up an empty environment for installing Cell BLAST:

-`conda create -n cb python=3.6 && source activate cb`
+`conda create -n cb python=3.6 && conda activate cb`

 Now follow the instructions below to install Cell BLAST: